ZAWAJAN/Acapulco-Sensors/Camera/docs/05_TroubleShooting.md

    - Check for proper sensor calibration in the software.

 3. **Software Installation Fails**
-   - Ensure all dependencies in `requirements.txt` are correctly installed.
    - Try running the software with elevated privileges (`sudo`).